OlivierB29/mobilecms/README.md

 Transfer files in `dist` directory to your server (such as `/var/www/html/`).

 ## FAQ
+- Browser compatibility
+Same as [Angular](https://angular.io/guide/browser-support) with polyfills.
+I tried some third party components, but it broke IE 11 and iOS 7 support.

 - Why not using a true CMS on a web hosting package ?
 Value for money.